davideicardi/live-plugin-manager/README.md

 ### pluginManager.installFromNpm(name: string, version = "latest"): Promise\<IPluginInfo\>

 Install the specified package from npm registry.
 Dependencies are automatically installed (devDependencies are ignored).
 By default is the package is already available in the download folder then and version is compatible then it is not requested again from npm.
-Change this behaviour by setting `npmInstallMode: "noCache"` options.
+Change this behavior by setting `npmInstallMode: "noCache"` options.

 To setup authentication for private npm registry use: